 If you have a budget, that fact alone indicates you’re good at budgeting.
 Some people don’t bother budgeting at all, which often means they struggle to pay rent and bills.
 They’re not planning on when they need to have ready cash, and they might be spending their paychecks on things they don’t necessarily need.

 Setting up a budget with the other adults in your household with whom you share financial responsibilities is always a smart idea.
-Budgeting allows you to identify financial goals, pay your bills when they’re due, and it’s also a way to avoid harmful monetary habits.
+Budgeting allows you to identify financial goals, and pay your bills when they’re due, and it’s also a way to avoid harmful monetary habits.

 Watch for These Signs